-As a traditional component of our corporate culture, AGROFERT employees and Group companies are involved in public-benefit projects and projects supporting local communities, sports clubs and cultural events, and regional charity projects.
-These activities are primarily aimed at promoting strong neighbour relationships or helping those in need.
-The joint project under the title "Good Neighbor" continued in 2023, aiming to help in the locations where we operate.
-Our cooperation with wild animal rescue station Pasíčka, the largest rescue station in the Czech Republic for disabled animals, is already in its third year.
-A new 2023 project was the construction of a Group educational trail, where the Group's products are presented to young visitors in an interactive way.
+As a traditional component of our corporate culture, AGROFERT employees and Group companies participate in public-benefit projects and projects supporting local communities, sports clubs and cultural events, and regional charity projects.
+Projects to support food banks are among the constants.
+These activities are primarily aimed at promoting strong neighbor relationships or helping those in need.
+A number of joint projects under the title "Good Neighbor" continued in 2024, aiming to help in the locations where we operate.
+Our cooperation with wild animal rescue station Pasíčka, the largest rescue station in the Czech Republic for handicapped animals, is already in its fourth year.